mihirsoni/react-native-android-speech/README.md

 ```

 ### getLocales()
-Returns all avialbale langauges in android TTS.
-Currently it returns Langugage Name , you might need to find code from https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes
+Returns all avialbale langauges from TTS make sure that exists in device also.

 ## Example